Friday, October 3, 2008

 C# .NET Extension Methods with a Generic List

-well I was asked by a client today on how to write an extention methods and wither I use them or not, so while searching for examples in my own code I decided to share this snippet since you will at some project need to create a comma sperated list of strings, integers or objects
+I was asked by a client today on how to write an extension methods and whether I use them or not.
+So while searching for examples in my own code I decided to share this snippet since you will at some project need to create a comma separated list of strings, integers or objects

-this example uses generic extention method to convert a list of any type to a string comma sperated list
+This example uses generic extension method to convert a list of any type to a string comma separated list

 ///